jonlpersson/ed-latimore/site/_posts/2022-02-17-the-art-of-war-best-quotes-and-ideas.md

 They also aren’t doing things if they’re busy talking about doing things.
 People who have done things like to show that they’ve done things for no reason other than it distinguishes them from talkers.

 Here’s another way to look at this: if someone is capable of performing a task, you’ll either have heard about them, or they will show you what they’ve done.
 They will not just rely on their boasts.
-This reminds me of a line from the rapper Young Jeezy in his song "This one's for you."
+This reminds me of a line from the rapper Young Jeezy in his song “This one’s for you.”

 > Had these ni\*\*as tellin’ lies, they just sound true<br>Ni\*\*a if you had it like that I would’ve found you
 >